 What Is U-47700?

 U-47700 is a designer drug that has very potent effects.
 The “U” in its name refers to Upjohn, the company that first discovered the compound.
 U-47700 is an opioid that is eight times more potent than morphine, meaning that it has powerful analgesic effects but can also induce severe respiratory depression.
-The compound is sold for approximately $40 a gram online.
+One can buy the compound online for approximately $40 a gram.

 History and Prevalence